top of page

 Putting These Holiday Nutrition Tips Into Action

 Food plays a vital role in celebration, culture, and connection.
 By removing guilt and fear from your eating habits, you create more space to enjoy these moments.
-This holiday season, focus on consistency over perfection and balance over restriction.
-Small, mindful choices can accumulate, allowing you to enjoy the season with less stress.

 ---